 They were created by a guy by the name of John Bollinger.
 We won’t get into the technicalities of how they are calculated and what they mean, other than to say they are a measure of volatility.
 See here for more details if you’d like.

-We like to use the Bollinger bands in combination with the Relative Strength Index (see below) to help identify when gold and silver are overbought or oversold.
+We like to use the Bollinger bands in combination with the Relative Strength Index (see below for more detail on that), to help identify when gold and silver are overbought or oversold.

 The Relative Strength Index is one of our favourite gold and silver technical analysis indicators to use.